sivaram-R/DS_Module16/Ex16-AVL-Tree---Insertion.md

 8. End

 ## Program:
+```
 Program to insert the elements in an AVL Tree
-# Developed by: Jayamani R
+Developed by: SIVARAM R
-# RegisterNumber: 212222100014
+RegisterNumber: 212222100050
-*/
-```
-PROGRAM :

 node * insert(node *T,int x)
 {
 if(T==NULL)